 - Teachers working in small groups to improve targeted aspects of practice

 - Developing an effective network among school mathematics leaders.

 The Hub has its own website which you can view here.

 Students begin our five year programme of study.
 In Years 7-9 students study aspects of mathematics through a rich diet of active learning and problem solving tasks.
-Students are set into 3 bands by ability to enable all achieve their potential and to develop their confidence.
+Students are set into 3 bands by ability to enable all students to achieve their potential and to develop their confidence.